ytdl-org/youtube-dl/README.md

                                          --playlist-items 1-3,7,10-13", it will
                                          download the videos at index 1, 2, 3,
                                          7, 10, 11, 12 and 13.
-    --match-title REGEX                  Download only matching titles (regex or caseless sub-string)
+    --match-title REGEX                  Download only matching titles (caseless regex or caseless sub-string)
-    --reject-title REGEX                 Skip download for matching titles (regex or caseless sub-string)
+    --reject-title REGEX                 Skip download for matching titles (caseless regex or caseless sub-string)
     --max-downloads NUMBER               Abort after downloading NUMBER files --min-filesize SIZE                  Do not download any videos smaller than SIZE (e.g. 50k or 44.6m)